juangsalaz/tcm-scrapper/README.md

 # tcm-scrapper
-Srcaping script using Python Scrapy Framework
+Scraping scholarship data from a website using using Python Scrapy Framework

 ## Installing Scrapy
 To running this scrapping script, you need to install Scrapy Framework first, with running